Gourimmenon/Gourimmenon/README.md

 - 👋 Hi, I’m @Gourimmenon
-- 👀 I’m interested in graphic designing, programming and web developement ...
+- 👀 I’m interested in graphic designing, programming and Web & App developement
-- 🌱 I’m currently refining my programming and developement skills ...
+- 🌱 I’m currently refining my programming and developement skills
 - 🆘 Hit me up if I can come of any help

 ### Hit me up: